ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Quantile, Service instance name` |
 {: caption="Table 3: Consume message conversion time metric metadata" caption-side="top"}

-Ideally zero, as non zero indicates clients are experiencing additional latency due to using an older protocol level .
+Ideally zero, as non-zero indicates clients are experiencing additional latency due to using an older protocol level.
 Those clients are down-level and should be upgraded.
-Ensure all clients at the latest levels.
+Ensure that all clients are at the latest levels.

 ### Estimated connected clients percentage
 {: #ibm_eventstreams_kafka_recommended_max_connected_clients_percent}